-The general purpose of this course is to provide students with a global perspective of the most important structures of French in a communicative context and to introduce linguistic tools that will allow students to further their understanding of the French language and culture in an autonomous manner at an advanced level.
+The general purpose of this course is to provide a global review of the basic structures of French in a communicative context and to introduce linguistic tools that will allow students to further their understanding of the French language and culture in an autonomous manner.
 To this end, students will develop their oral and written communicative competence in informal and formal contexts.
 The review and expansion of their grammatical, lexical and cultural knowledge will take place in relation to the discussed topics.
-At the end of the course, students are expected to be able to narrate and describe complex situations, as well as to present a simple argumentation using a variety of structures.
+At the end of the course, students are expected to be able to narrate and describe complex situations, as well as to present a simple argumentation.
 Their occasional language errors should not distract their interlocutors/readers.

-All sections of FREN 298 follow the same grammar program, but the topics discussed and their approach may vary from one section to the other.
+All sections of FREN 297 follow the same grammar program, but the topics discussed and their approach may vary from one section to the other.